 BMGT in Construction Management

-Zhong, R., Tang, P. M., & Lee, S. The gossiper’s high and low: Investigating the impact of negative gossip about the supervisor on work engagement.
-Conditionally accepted at Personnel Psychology.
+Zhong, R., Tang, P. M., & Lee, S. (in press) The gossiper’s high and low: Investigating the impact of negative gossip about the supervisor on work engagement.
+Personnel Psychology.

 Zhong, R., Lian, H., Hershcovis, M. S., & Robinson, S. L. (in press) Mitigating or magnifying the harmful influence of workplace aggression: An integrative review.
 Academy of Management Annals.